-6 Troubleshooting L2TP Tunnels
+6 Troubleshooting IPSec Tunnels

-The following is a list of things to check if the L2TP tunnel cannot be established or does not operate correctly:
+The following is a list of things to check if the IPSec tunnel cannot be established or does not operate correctly:

-- a) On the X-family ensure that the Strong Encryption package has been loaded (this shows on the LSM home screen as "Encryption: 256 bit" at the bottom of the Product Specification column. - b) On the X-family ensure that the default IPSec SA is set to: - SA enabled - Enable GRE and L2TP - Phase 1 and 2 encryption set to 3DES (or AES 128) - Phase 1 and 2 authentication set to SHA1 - Phase 1 Diffie-Hellman set to 2 - Phase 2 PFS not enabled. - c) If using RADIUS, check the separate RADIUS Technical Note. - d) Check the firewall policy rules allow: - Service IPSec from the WAN zone to this-device. - Service L2TP from the zone configured in L2TP Server to this-device. - From this-device to ANY for ANY service.
+- a) On the X-family ensure that the Strong Encryption package has been loaded (this shows on the LSM home screen as "Encryption: 256 bit" at the bottom of the Product Specification column). - b) On the X-family ensure that the default IPSec SA is set to: - SA enabled - Phase 1 and 2 encryption set to 3DES (or AES 128) - Phase 1 and 2 authentication set to SHA1 - Phase 1 Diffie-Hellman set to 2 - Phase 2 Tunnel enabled - Phase 2 PFS not enabled. - c) Check the firewall policy rules allow: - Service IPSec from the WAN zone to this-device. - Service IKE from the WAN zone to this-device. - From this-device to ANY for ANY service.
 (There is an implicit "hidden" rule for this so no explicit rule is required unless an explicit deny rule has been added to the table).